13 Nov 2018 |

 Treatment Support and More

 In addition to providing an objective measure of knee function to better understand the patient’s pain level, knee kinesiography exam makes it possible to personalize treatments by pinpointing deficiencies for the physiotherapist or kinesiologist.
 The specialist can then suggest target exercises to correct the deficiencies, strengthening some muscles and stretching others, according to the patient’s own biomechanics.
 Afterwards, the same test can measure the progress and help in re-evaluating proper treatment.
 In the longer term, knee kinesiography exam could even be used to establish priority for orthopedic surgery, distinguishing cases where surgery is the only option from cases where nonsurgical treatment (e.g. physiotherapy) could be used.

 For the moment, the test is only available in private clinics.
 Monitoring a cohort of 70 participants who were evaluated using knee kinesiography exam has shown several benefits.
 Overall, participants reported feeling less pain and reduced their medication intake.
 Some stopped using a cane and even chose to delay their surgical treatment.
 It was also noted that people understood their condition better and were more motivated to follow recommendations.

 Starting in 2014, another study, consisting of a cohort of almost 800 patients with osteoarthritis, is underway to test whether the same results are found in the public sector.
 If the knee kinesiography exam approach is as successful as it was in the private sector, LIO researchers will propose that the test be reimbursed by the Régie de l’assurance maladie du Québec.

-Nicola Hagemeister is a professor in the Department of Automated Manufacturing Engineering at ÉTS.
+Nicola Hagemeister is a professor in the Department of Systems Engineering at ÉTS.
 Her research focuses on biomechanics and functional evaluations of the knee and shoulder

 Research laboratories : LIO – Imaging and orthopedics research laboratory